LadnerJonas/PGdP-Tests-WS21-22/README.md

 # PGdP-Tests-WS21-22
  PGdP-Tests-WS21/22 is a student-created repository used to share code tests.

+## State of the project

+Due to lack of time on my part, and the general lack of qualitative contributions, I will put the project on ice for the time being.
+To take the wind out of the sails of false rumors: This step is not forced by the so-called Übungsleitung.

 ### Important Note:

 In the near future, most exercises will contain test parts, like in W03H02.
 Therefore, this repository will only contain tests for the other parts.